The NMHSPF model brings together the best available evidence and expert opinion on:

 Chart: The University of Queensland

 The NMHSPF starts with classifying the Australian average population into ‘need groups’.
 Need groups are based on severity of mental health diagnosis or other identified mental health need, and functioning.

 The epidemiology estimates the number of people within each need group who may require mental health services in a year, by age and level of severity.
 It sets service demand targets for those who require intervention.

 The video below provides more information about the scope, definition of a need group, data sources, severity, demand for services and other additional factors.
-Detailed information is also available in the Documentation section.
+Detailed information is also available in the Support material section.